gbv/jskos-server/README.md

   ```

 ### POST /mappings
 Saves a mapping or multiple mappings in the database.
+Mappings can be provided in JSKOS or SSSOM/TSV format.
+Mappings must include JSKOS fields `fromScheme` and `toScheme`.
+For JSKOS these fields can either be given with SSSOM/TSV metadata fields `subject_source` and `object_source` if URL parameter `scheme` is set to `given` or they can be inferred from concepts in the database with `scheme=lookup`.

 * **URL Params**

   `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple mappings into the database.
 Errors for individual mappings will be ignored and existing mappings will be overridden.
 The resulting set will only include the `id` for each mapping that was written into the database.

+  `scheme=given|lookup` whether take `fromScheme`/`toScheme` from passed data (`given` as default) or to look up concept URIs in the database (`lookup`).

 * **Success Reponse**